Herman Carl Mueller

-Herman Carl Mueller (1854 in Germany – September 22, 1941), noted ceramicist, was the founder of the Mueller Mosaic Company of Trenton.
+Herman Carl Mueller (1854 in Germany – September 22, 1941), was an American ceramicist.
+He was the founder of the Mueller Mosaic Company of Trenton.

 Museums holding his work include the New Jersey State Museum, Newark Museum, Brooklyn Museum, Smithsonian Institution, and the Metropolitan Museum of Art where his work is on view in gallery 774.

 The Westward Journey, one of Muellers earlier works, is a collection of limestone sculptures that form part of the Indiana Statehouse.